Splittikin/FHS-News-Android/README.md

 - Click apply again

 Notes:
-- The backend server is private for the time being.
-Once it's in a reasonably good and secure state, it will be made public just like this client.
-- The iOS client can be found here: https://github.com/mrbfrench/FHSNewsIOS_remote
+- The iOS client can be found [here](https://github.com/mrbfrench/FHSNewsIOS_remote).
-- The web client can be found here: TBD
+- The web client can be found [here](https://github.com/Acoop06/FHS-News-Web).
+- The backend API can be found [here](https://github.com/Splittikin/FHS-News-Api).
+- Documentation for the backend API can be found [here](https://splittikin.github.io/FHS-News-Docs/).